PacificBiosciences/IsoSeq/docs/classification/pigeon-input.md

 ### Examples
 Sorted and indexed references for human and mouse can be found [here](https://downloads.pacbcloud.com/public/dataset/MAS-Seq/REF-pigeon_ref_sets/).

-Guidance about custom references can be found [here] (/classification/pigeon-annotation).
+Guidance about custom references can be found [here](/classification/pigeon-annotation).